eolivarez2008/Mon-Bac-Pro-CIEL/README.md

 ## Overview

 **Mon Bac Pro CIEL** documents the Bac Pro CIEL curriculum — a French vocational track covering Cybersecurity, IT, Electronics, and Networks.
-It features a clean modular architecture, separating static frontend presentation from self-hosted analytics.
+It features a clean modular architecture, separating static frontend presentation from self-hosted analytics and a headless CMS for content moderation.

 ---